datta934/questions-repo/HTML/html.md

 ### <a name="html-advanced">Advanced</a>

+1. What is the purpose of `<meta>` tag and how commonly it is used?
+2.

-1. What are semantic tags?
+3. What are semantic tags?
-2. What is the importance of semantic tags?
+4. What is the importance of semantic tags?
-3. Can semantic tags auto-align?
+5. Can semantic tags auto-align?

 ### <a name="html-pro">Pro</a>